-Things can get uncomfortable fast when your air conditioner won't turn on in La Porte.
+Things can get uncomfortable fast when your air conditioner won't turn on in Kingwood.
 Thankfully, Finch Air Conditioning & Heating is here to help you keep your cool, even when your AC isn't functioning properly.
 Here are eight typical reasons why your air conditioner won't turn on and how to fix them.

 1) Check the Thermostat

 The simple explanation for your AC not turning on is a thermostat problem.
 Make sure your thermostat is on, set to "cool," and that the temperature is set to a few degrees cooler than the normal ambient temperature of your home.
 You might also need to replace the batteries.
 If that doesn't solve the issue, the temperature sensor in the thermostat may be inaccurate.
 A thermostat that can't read the desired temperature could stop your air conditioner from turning on.
 Once you've verified that the thermostat is broken, it's time to replace it.
 If you can't decide on a thermostat that's right for your residence, consult with an Expert to help determine the best choice.

 Your air filter should be changed every 30-60 days at minimum.
 You should change them more regularly depending on the number of pets and people living in your home, and the local air pollution levels surrounding your residence.
 A dirty air filter can restrict airflow, causing your air conditioner to freeze and not turn on.

 If your air filter appears dirty or you can't think of the last time you changed it, it's time to get a new one.
 If your AC was frozen, wait for it to thaw after changing the filter before turning it back on.